lhcb/starterkit-lessons/second-analysis-steps/simulation.md

 {% endprereq %}

 Gauss is LHCb's simulation framework that interfaces various generators to decay engines and allows to simulate the response of our detector.
-This lesson will give a basic introduction Gauss, focussing on the most common use-cases analysts might encounter
+This lesson will give a basic introduction to Gauss, focussing on the most common use-cases analysts might encounter.
+Additional information and a collection of useful links can be found on the project's website: http://lhcbdoc.web.cern.ch/lhcbdoc/gauss/.

 {% objectives "Learning Objectives" %}
 * Understand how a signal decay sample is produced in the LHCb framework